Quasiballistic electron transport in cryogenic SiGe HBTs studied using an exact, semi-analytic solution to the Boltzmann equation: Conclusion

 \section{Conclusion}

 We have reported a study of quasiballistic transport in SiGe HBTs using an exact, semi-analytic solution to the Boltzmann equation based on an asymptotic expansion method.
 We find that the predicted IV characteristics including quasiballistic transport are inconsistent with experiment.
-Specifically, our calculations including quasiballistic transport predict collector currents that are orders of magnitude smaller than measurements for a given base-emitter voltage and an unaltered temperature dependence of transconductance relative to the ideal value.
-We hypothesize that the origin of non-ideal cryogenic I-V characteristics is linked to potential barrier inhomogeneities that have been studied in Schottky diodes.
+Specifically, our calculations including quasiballistic transport predict collector currents that are orders of magnitude smaller than the measured currents for a given base-emitter voltage and an unaltered temperature dependence of transconductance relative to the ideal value, both of which contradict experimental observations.
+We suggest that local fluctuations in the base-emitter barrier height could account for the non-ideal collector current as has been observed in Schottky diodes.
 Our work advances the understanding of electronic transport in cryogenic SiGe HBTs that is required to further improve their microwave noise performance.

+The data that support the findings of this study are available from the corresponding author upon reasonable request.